PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 Start by solving a problem you've had yourself.
 It needs to be a big problem, that you've actually tried to solve too - if it's something you've never attempted to fix, then it isn't a big enough problem.

-Some people spend months or years thinking about this and make no actual progress as a result.
+Some people spend months or years thinking about their idea and make no actual progress as a result.
 You learn more by trying something out than hypothesizing.
 If you fail, try something else!

 The type of idea you have will greatly influence your life.